Quaver/Albatross/README.md

 Albatross is one of many servers that powers the rhythm game [Quaver](https://github.com/Quaver).
 In particular, this server handles things such as:

-* Game client login & authentication
+* Game client login & sessions
 * In-Game Chat
 * Built-in chat bot
 * Online user listing & statuses